istanbuljs/nyc/README.md

 By default nyc does not collect coverage for files that have not been required, run nyc with the flag `--all` to enable this.

+## Require additional modules

+The `--require` flag can be provided to `nyc` to indicate that additional modules should be required in the subprocess collecting coverage:

+`nyc --require babel-core/register --require babel-polyfill mocha`

 ## Configuring Istanbul